'No veteran should be buried alone': No one expected to attend Texas veteran's funeral

 RELATED: Hundreds of bikers gather to ride in honor of Richard Overton

-The group of bikers will meet at Rudy's BBQ off I-35 in Round Rock and take off to the burial site at 9 a.m.
+The group of bikers plans to attend Mr. Walker's burial.
+They will meet at Central Texas Harley Davidson in Round Rock and take off to the burial site by 9 a.m.

-"No veteran should be buried alone," Rodriguez explained on a Facebook post.
+"No veteran should be buried alone," Rodriguez said in a Facebook post.

+According to Karina Erickson, a spokesperson for the Texas General Land Office, proper burial for Unaccompanied Veterans began in 2015.

+The government organization is approaching its one hundredth burial of veterans who have passed away with no one to claim their bodies.

+Erickson said before, a late veteran's burial service was under the discretion of a county judge, which could result in cremation and getting put on a shelf.

+Erickson told KVUE that Mr. Walker had a regular service set for the beginning of December, but for some reason, it was pushed back to the end of January.

-Mr. Walker served in the Air Force from September 1964 to September 1968.
+Mr. Walker served in the Air Force from September 1964 to September 1968, including service in the Vietnam War.

-His funeral will take place Monday at 10 a.m. at the Central Texas State Cemetery.
+His funeral will take place Monday at 10 a.m. at the Central Texas State Veterans Cemetery.